ArtieGras/composer-ticker-canary/README.md

 - **Broker status** (any tickers untradable or missing from your broker's database)
 - **Ticker advance warning** (any SEC filings or Alpaca asset-list changes affecting your tickers)

 The "Ticker advance warning" section is the main reason this exists.
-The rest is bonus context that's useful if you trade systematically.
+The rest is bonus context that's useful daily info if you trade.

 ---